-At this age, children can already look for a job so they can take care of themselves financially.
+At the age of 18, children can already look for a job to take care of themselves financially.
 While this is good news for parents supporting their children for 18 years, this is not always the case.
-Section 66L of the Family Law Act 1975 states courts can order one or both parents to financially support children over 18.
+Section 66L of the Family Law Act 1975 states that courts can order one or both parents to financially support children over 18.

-On a more serious note, children can receive child support after they’re 18 years old if they have mental or physical disabilities and are not able to fend for themselves.
-This article will discuss child support after 18 years old.
+- On a more serious note, children can receive child support after they’re 18 years old if they have mental or physical disabilities and are not able to fend for themselves.
+Any adult child with such mental or physical illnesses obviously won’t have means to support themselves.

 Child Support After 18 Years Old: Who Makes the Assessments?